pivey/personal_site/README.md

 My personal website project.

+check it out - deployed on firebase: https://peteriveyhansen.web.app/

 I'm using this project as a way portray myself to potential employers as well as to record my journey through web development.

 To do: